 What is colostomy irrigation?

-- Intestinal blockage
+- Intestinal injury or trauma.

 Who is a candidate for colostomy irrigation?

-How is a colostomy created?
+How is colostomy irrigation performed?

 Risks / Benefits

-What are the complications of a colostomy?
+What are the potential risks or complications of colostomy irrigation?

 Recovery and Outlook